Do You Fight Fires or Change Lives?

 Totally Messed Up

+We must consider several things regarding best practices for change, such as the doctrine of total depravity.
+People who only practice one-to-one soul care outside of real-life contexts need to reflect more on the overall effects of sin in their lives.
+The Bible teaches the total depravity of the human race.
+Total depravity means radical corruption.
+We do note the difference between total depravity and utter depravity.
 To be utterly depraved is to be as wicked as one could be.
 Hitler was extremely degenerate, but he could have been worse than he was.
 I am a sinner, but I could sin more often and more severely than I do.
 I am not utterly depraved, but I am totally depraved.

 For total depravity means that I and everyone else are depraved or corrupt in the totality of our being.
 There is no part of us that is left untouched by sin.
 Our minds, our wills, and our bodies are affected by evil.
 We speak sinful words, do sinful deeds, have impure thoughts.
 Our very bodies suffer from the ravages of sin. – R. C. Sproul

 Carefully think through what Sproul is saying.
 We are not only worse off than we ever imagined but are capable of doing things that are more wicked than anything we have done up to this moment (Romans 3:10-12).
+If the only context in which you are meeting with a person is one-to-one, in an environment outside their everyday community, you will limit your ability to know and impact them.
+This lack of complete relational care will make you frustrated when they do not change.

+A lack of long-term, effectual change is one of the biggest reasons I do not prefer counseling as a stand-alone event disconnected from a community of believers who can provide ongoing, reciprocal care.
 The overwhelming majority of the people who change do so because they were involved in more than a counseling event or a counseling season.
-The doctrine of human depravity demands more than a counseling event or period for actual life change.
+The doctrine of human depravity demands more than a counseling event or season for actual life change.

-• All the ways of a man are pure in his own eyes, but the Lord weighs the spirit. – Proverbs 16:2
+• All the ways of a man are pure in his own eyes, but the Lord weighs the spirit (Proverbs 16:2).

-• There are those who are clean in their own eyes but are not free from their filth. – Proverbs 30:12
+• There are those who are clean in their own eyes but are not free from their filth (Proverbs 30:12).

-• There is a way that seems right to a man, but its end is the way to death. – Proverbs 14:12
+• There is a way that seems right to a man, but its end is the way to death (Proverbs 14:12).

+Even on our best days, when we are operating at optimal levels, we do not know ourselves the way we need to be understood.
+We have Adamic blinders that guarantee blind spots.
+Personal blindness makes discipling someone outside of their day-to-day community an insufficient way of doing sanctification because they will never be able to give you all the information you need to help them (Romans 8:26).
 If I am counseling a spouse and the other spouse is not present, I automatically know there is another story that I will never be able to perceive until I talk with the person not present.

 The one who states his case first seems right, until the other comes and examines him (Proverbs 18:17).

+For me, it is the worst possible counseling scenario.
+These deficiencies in soul care are what I wanted to communicate to my friend.
+I tried to care for him, but I wanted him to be in a sanctification community where people knew him daily.
 Caring for him at “Denny’s” on an every-other-week basis is better than nothing.
-But it is not as good as seeing him (1) at his local church, (2) in his home, (3) with his wife (4) and family, and (5) in the many other contexts that real community offers.
+But it is not as good as seeing him at his local church, in his home, with his wife and family, and in the many other contexts that real community offers.

 Firefighter or Life Changer?